lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

    KEMKPOPChallengeResp.
 ~~~~

-Given this array of options, it is natural to ask how an end entity
-can know what is supported by the CA/RA (i.e., which options it may
-use when requesting certificates).
-The following guidelines should
-clarify this situation for EE implementers.
+Given this array of options, it is natural to ask how an end entity can know what is supported by the CA/RA (i.e., which options it may use when requesting certificates).
+The following guidelines should clarify this situation for EE implementers.

-RAVerified.
-This is not an EE decision; the RA uses this if and only
-if it has verified POP before forwarding the request on to the CA, so
-it is not possible for the EE to choose this technique.
+RAVerified: This is not an EE decision; the RA uses this if and only if it has verified POP before forwarding the request on to the CA, so it is not possible for the EE to choose this technique.

-SKPOP.
-If the EE has a signing key pair, this is the only POP method
-specified for use in the request for a corresponding certificate.
+SKPOP: If the EE has a signing key pair, this is the only POP method specified for use in the request for a corresponding certificate.

-EKPOPThisMessage (deprecated), KAKPOPThisMessage (deprecated),
-EKPOPEncryptedKey, KAKPOPEncryptedKey, KEMKPOPEncryptedKey.
-Whether
-or not to give up its private key to the CA/RA is an EE decision.
-If
-the EE decides to reveal its key, then these are the only POP methods
-available in this specification to achieve this (and the key pair
-type will determine which of these three methods to use).
+EKPOPThisMessage (deprecated), KAKPOPThisMessage (deprecated), EKPOPEncryptedKey, KAKPOPEncryptedKey, KEMKPOPEncryptedKey: Whether or not to give up its private key to the CA/RA is an EE decision.
+If the EE decides to reveal its key, then these are the only POP methods available in this specification to achieve this (and the key pair type and protocol version used will determine which of these methods to use).

-KAKPOPThisMessageDHMAC.
-The EE can only use this method if (1) the
-CA has a DH certificate available for this purpose, and (2) the EE
-already has a copy of this certificate.
-If both these conditions
-hold, then this technique is clearly supported and may be used by the
-EE, if desired.
+KAKPOPThisMessageDHMAC: The EE can only use this method if (1) the CA has a DH certificate available for this purpose, and (2) the EE already has a copy of this certificate.
+If both these conditions hold, then this technique is clearly supported and may be used by the EE, if desired.

-EKPOPEncryptedCert, KAKPOPEncryptedCert, KEMKPOPEncryptedCert, EKPOPChallengeResp,
-KAKPOPChallengeResp, KEMKPOPChallengeResp.
-The EE picks one of these (in the
-subsequentMessage field) in the request message, depending upon
-preference and key pair type.
-The EE is not doing POP at this point;
-it is simply indicating which method it wants to use.
-Therefore, if
-the CA/RA replies with a "badPOP" error, the EE can re-request using
-the other POP method chosen in subsequentMessage.
-Note, however,
-that this specification encourages the use of the EncryptedCert
-choice and, furthermore, says that the challenge-response would
-typically be used when an RA is involved and doing POP verification.
-Thus, the EE should be able to make an intelligent decision regarding
-which of these POP methods to choose in the request message.
+EKPOPEncryptedCert, KAKPOPEncryptedCert, KEMKPOPEncryptedCert, EKPOPChallengeResp, KAKPOPChallengeResp, and KEMKPOPChallengeResp: The EE picks one of these (in the subsequentMessage field) in the request message, depending upon preference and key pair type.
+The EE is not doing POP at this point; it is simply indicating which method it wants to use.
+Therefore, if the CA/RA replies with a "badPOP" error, the EE can re-request using the other POP method chosen in subsequentMessage.
+Note, however, that this specification encourages the use of the EncryptedCert choice and, furthermore, says that the challenge-response would typically be used when an RA is involved and doing POP verification.
+Thus, the EE should be able to make an intelligent decision regarding which of these POP methods to choose in the request message.

 ### GeneralizedTime